garikcareer/springboot-maven-thymeleaf-h2-template/README.md

 # Spring Boot Application Example
-A simple application to demonstrate how Spring Boot works using maven without starters dependencies.
+A simple application to demonstrate on how Spring Boot works using spring boot starters with maven dependencies.

 # Getting Started
 #### Ensure all maven modules are installed and the project is fully indexed before executing.